Magnifying Networks for Images with Billions of Pixels: Results Discussion

 Interrogating our findings further, we note that although the 3--layer MagNet achieves better separation between macro-metastasis and normal cases, the 4--layer MagNet does better on micro-metastasis, as well as on the ITC cases.
 The latter is unsurprising given that a 4-layer MagNet makes use of finer-grain detail (cells are visible in Figure~\ref{fig:layer4example}).
 Perhaps more importantly, the 4--layer MagNet performs well on ITC cases with a $63\%$ AUROC despite the lack of ITC examples in our training set.

-MagNets exhibit robust and effective exploration capabilities, namely attending to image content in an attention driven manner, exploring slides at varying magnification levels best suited to the task at hand and learning how to fuse relevant information both within the same WSI region and across different regions at different magnification levels.
-In addition, the classifier (in the form of InceptionNet) demonstrates an excellent ability to distinguish normal from cancerous tissue across all magnifications.
+MagNets exhibit robust and effective exploration capabilities, namely attending to image content in an attention driven manner, exploring slides at varying magnification levels best suited to the task at hand and learning how to fuse relevant information both within the same WSI region and across different regions and magnification levels.
+In addition, the classifier (in the form of InceptionNet) demonstrates an excellent ability to distinguish normal from cancerous tissue across irrespectively of the magnification scale.
 Examples corroborating this are shown in Figure~\ref{fig:layer3runs}.
 It is particularly remarkable to observe cases such as those shown in rows 3--4 of the bottom group of examples in Figure~\ref{fig:layer3runs}, wherein the classifier can be seen to change its decision from ``normal'' to ``cancerous'' when sufficient evidence for cancer is accumulated at any magnification level.
 These examples were verified by using annotations provided by pathologists.

 Figure~\ref{fig:layer4example} shows the forward pass of a single example through a 4-layer MagNet.
 The Figure is made up of three images.
 Image A contains $10 \times 4$ sub-images wherein the first column contains the input $I$ to a magnifying layer along red squares indicating the patches to be magnified next, as selected by the MagNet.
 The rest of the images visualize the last magnifying layer along with its magnified patches of $224\times224$ pixel resolution that are forwarded to the classification layer.
 Since a GRU is employed in the classification layer, we are able to output a prediction with each new patch, allowing for trivial post-processing analysis.
 For instance, in the example shown, we observe that the model did not find anything that could be considered as a malignancy for the better part of the last layer's patches.
 The patches responsible for the change in malignancy probability (from $0.19$ to $0.30$ and then $0.43$) contain a region that was not seen in previous patches and which contains unusual looking tissue.
 As the final patches are forwarded through the GRU, we observe that the model successfully classifies the WSI as cancerous.